pedropasa03/bh-testing/README.md

 And everything will be up and running.

 ### How to generate images

+> [!WARNING]
+> This is steps are deprecated.
+New instructions are WIP.

 In the folder `tests` you can find a test file that will produce an image if executed.

 ```bash